We Make Ghosts : Warrior’s 365 Devotional https://amzn.to/41eqy46

+Sometimes the dark is church; bring your pain, cry it out and then get back to the rest of your life.
 Life gets tough sometimes.
-We spend so much time grinding, fighting, trying to make our place in the world that we actually lose a sense of who we are.
+We spend so much time grinding, fighting, trying to make our place in the world that sometimes we lose a sense of who we are.
 Weeping can often bring a man back to who he was before the tumult.
 Being part of a group because of our work, or being single because of divorce can separate a man from himself.
 Sometimes it’s in movement that a man loses the sense of who he is.
 Sometimes it’s in the stillness that a man finds himself.
 Weeping in darkness brings him to a place where he can restart.

 The poet Gaius Valerius Catullus wrote a tender poem to the brother he lost, the poem being the best gift that he could bestow.
 “Ave atque vale”, he wrote; Hail and Farewell.